OLIOEX/janus-ar/README.md

 Learn more about its origins: [https://tech.olioex.com/ruby/2024/04/16/introducing-janus.html](https://tech.olioex.com/ruby/2024/04/16/introducing-janus.html).

+Notes: GEM is currently tested with MySQL 8, Ruby 3.2, ActiveRecord 7.1+

 ## Installation

 Use the current version of the gem from [rubygems](https://rubygems.org/gems/janus-ar) in your `Gemfile`.